tusharviradiya/Blockchain/README.md

    - **wallet** :

-     - wallet have public key and private key.
+     - wallet have public key and private key explore in smart contract.
      - when we need to do transaction so we share our node's public key not private key.
      - **type of wallet** :